Hardware Criticality and Supplier Analysis

 Supply Chain Risk Management Strategy

-Using the criteria described above, the VotingWorks operations team narrows down the list of medium and high criticality components.
+Based on the criticality criteria enumerated above, the VotingWorks operations team identifies and prioritizes medium- and high-criticality components.
 For critical COTS components, we limit our suppliers to reputable and well-established vendors and manufacturers.
 When assessing whether a supplier is trustworthy, we consider several factors: length of time established; reputation for reliability; degree to which organization and manufacturing is based in the United States; the outcome of previous orders; responsiveness to issues; and their focus on critical business applications.
 For critical VotingWorks-specific manufactured components, for example any custom cables, we look for domestic-based manufacturers with ISO quality certifications (e.g. ISO 9001) and, where possible, prefer to perform site visits during onboarding.

 For each critical component, VotingWorks requires a warranty on defective components and a delivery timeline for all orders.
 Specifically, contracts with suppliers include language matching or to the effect of: